anynines/a8s-deployment/operational-models/dashboard/logging-model.md

 kubectl apply -f dashboard/kibana.yaml
 ```

 Kibana is a window into Elasticsearch.
 It provides a browser-based analytics
-and search dashboard dashboard.
-We deploy it as a Kubernetes
+and search dashboard.
+We deploy it as a Kubernetes [Deployment][deployment]
-[Deployment][deployment] since we don't require storage for Kibana.
+since we don't require storage for Kibana.

 [namespace]: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
 [service]: https://kubernetes.io/docs/concepts/services-networking/service/